-POSITIVE EFFECTS: NEGATIVE EFFECTS: POSITIVE & NEGATIVE EFFECTS: Explain how the role of government chawere needed?
-Explain. inged during the war.
-Do you think the changes How do you think Americans felt at the t you think people today would have the san ime about the economic growth and the war?
-Do ne reactions?
+POSITIVE EFFECTS: NEGATIVE EFFECTS: POSITIVE & NEGATIVE EFFECTS:

+Explain how the role of government changed during the war.
+Do you think the changes were needed?
+Explain.

+How do you think Americans felt at the time about the economic growth and the war?
+Do you think people today would have the same reactions?
 Explain.